+Interest expense for the year ended December 31, 2014 increased by \$3.4 million as a result of a full year's operations in 2014 compared to 81 days of operations in 2013.
 Interest expense for the year ended December 31, 2013 increased by \$0.9 million due to repurchase agreement financings and swaps related thereto entered into upon deployment of the proceeds from the IPO and concurrent private placement to investments in Agency RMBS.
-Our investment in Excess MSRs is unlevered and incurs no interest expense.
+As of December 31, 2014, our investment in Servicing Related Assets consisted entirely of our investment in Excess MSRs and was unlevered and incurred no interest expense.

-Change in Fair Value of Investments in Excess Mortgage Servicing Rights
+Change in Fair Value of Investments in Excess MSRs

-The change in fair value of investments in Excess MSRs for the year ended December 31, 2013 increased \$15.6 million due to the acquisition of Excess MSRs in October 2013 and subsequent net increases in fair value of the acquired Excess MSRs between the acquisition date and December 31, 2013.
+The fair value of investments in Excess MSRs for the year ended December 31, 2014 decreased \$3.6 million due to a net decrease in the fair value of the Excess MSRs during the year.